tsotne01/React-Challenges/README.md

     * Build a form where a validation rule depends on state managed *outside* of `react-hook-form` (e.g., a global setting from a Zustand store, or the state of another complex component).
 Use `zod`'s `refine` method and potentially RHF's `trigger` or `watch` to re-validate specific fields or the entire form when that external state changes.

 ---

-Good luck with these challenges!
-They should provide substantial practice in combining these powerful tools effectively.